History of Israel: Prehistory

 The oldest evidence of early humans in the territory of modern Israel, dating to 1.5 million years ago, was found in Ubeidiya near the Sea of Galilee.
-Flint tool artefacts have been discovered at Yiron, the oldest stone tools found anywhere outside Africa.
+Flint artifacts found beneath a basalt layer at Yir'on were dated to more than 2.4 million years ago.
+In 2006 archaeologist Avraham Ronen described Yir'on as the oldest known hominine site outside Africa.
 The Daughters of Jacob Bridge over the Jordan River provides evidence of the control of fire by early humans around 780,000 years ago, one of the oldest known examples.

-In the Mount Carmel area at el-Tabun, and Es Skhul, Neanderthal and early modern human remains were found, showing the longest stratigraphic record in the region, spanning 600,000 years of human activity, from the Lower Paleolithic to the present day, representing roughly a million years of human evolution.
+Neanderthal and early modern human remains from the caves of Tabun and Skhul in the Nahal Me'arot Nature Reserve provide the region's longest stratigraphic record, spanning roughly 600,000 years of human evolution since the Lower Paleolithic.
 Other significant Paleolithic sites include Qesem cave.
 A 200,000-year-old fossil from Misliya Cave is the second-oldest evidence of anatomically modern humans found outside Africa.
 Other notable finds include the Skhul and Qafzeh hominins, as well as Manot 1.
 Around 10th millennium BCE, the Natufian culture existed in the area.
-The beginning of agriculture in the region during the Neolithic Revolution is evidenced by sites such as Nahal Oren and Gesher.
+The beginning of agriculture in the region during the Neolithic Revolution is evidenced by sites such as Yiftahel, ʿAin Mallaha, Nahal Oren and Gesher.